seltons1/airflow-fundamentals-certification/data/CoreComponents.md

     EXECUTOR (Part of Scheduler)

-        Defines how and which system to execute yout tasks.
+        Defines how and which system to execute your tasks.

     QUEUE